 Hi.
 Welcome to Deep Ape, home to gratuitous amounts of Mystery Science Theater 3000-related news and nonsense!
-Click the "Entries RSS" feed link above to keep up-to-date on all the latest MST3K, Rifftrax, Film Crew, and Cinematic Titanic news, as well as other assorted shenanigans.
+Click the "Entries RSS" feed link above to keep up-to-date on all the latest MST3K, Rifftrax, and Cinematic Titanic news, as well as other assorted shenanigans.

 If you have a claim on any audio or video posted on this blog, contact me and it will be removed.
 Also, if you have any tips, corrections, relevant information, or cash gifts, I encourage you to drop me a line.